ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 The Privacy Pass protocol provides a privacy-preserving authorization mechanism.
-In essence, the protocol allows clients to provide cryptographic tokens that prove nothing other than that they have been created by a given server in the past {{I-D.ietf-privacypass-architecture}}.
+In essence, the protocol allows clients to provide cryptographic tokens that prove nothing other than that they have been created by a given server in the past {{?ARCHITECTURE=I-D.ietf-privacypass-architecture}}.

 This document describes the issuance protocol for Privacy Pass.
 It specifies two variants: one that is privately verifiable based on the oblivious